Dharmaguptaka Vinaya

 At that time, the Blessed One was in Sāvatthī in Jeta’s grove, Anāthapiṇḍika’s park.

 When the bhikkhunīs heard this, there were among them those with few wishes, who knew moderation, who practised the austerities, who were keen on training in the precepts, and who knew shame.
-They criticized the group-of-six bhikkhunīs: “Why did you store many utensils in disorder on the ground?”
+They criticized the group-of-six bhikkhunīs: “Why did you keep many utensils in disorder on the ground?”
 Then the bhikkhunīs went and told the bhikkhus, and the bhikkhus went and told the World-honored One.
 The World-honored One then for this reason gathered the bhikkhu sangha, and criticized the group-of-six bhikkhunīs: “What you did is wrong, is improper conduct, against the rules of renunciates, an impure practice, a practice not to be followed, shouldn’t be done.
-Why, group-of-six bhikkhunīs, did you store many utensils in disorder on the ground?”
+Why, group-of-six bhikkhunīs, did you keep many utensils in disorder on the ground?”
 Then, when the World-honored One had criticized the group-of-six bhikkhunīs in countless ways, he said to the bhikkhus: “These group-of-six bhikkhunīs have all kinds of taints, and are the first to break this precept.
 From now on, I’ll lay down a precept for the bhikkhunīs, and state the 10 principles: … So that the true dhamma may last long.
 Someone wishing to recite the precept should recite like this:

 Final Ruling